-If you suspect that a child is being abused or is likely to be abused, or that the child has been abused historically you have a responsibility to report your concern to the Safeguarding Coordinator or the on duty member of the Safeguarding Team who will then decide how to proceed.
+If you suspect that a child is being abused or is likely to be abused, or that the child has been abused historically you have a responsibility to report your concern to the Safeguarding Coordinator or one of the Safeguarding Team who will then decide how to proceed.
 If the Safeguarding Coordinator is unavailable, then speak to the Deputy Safeguarding Coordinator or a member of the Safeguarding Team.